might be one of the most tragic uses of trees, creating unwanted paper trash that clutters mailboxes, recycling bins, landfills and streets.

 - Call to stop local junk mail: For mailings from local companies that can't be stopped by the options above, call the number on the catalog or solicitation and ask them to take you off their mailing list.

-to unsubscribe all variations of your name or the names of people in your household to stop the flow of junk mail.
-Sure it takes a few minutes to register with these opt-out services, but once they take effect, you will save time by not having to deal with so much junk mail, and you'll be helping to keep trees from being senselessly cut down.
+You may need to unsubscribe all variations of your name or the names of people in your household to stop the flow of junk mail.
+These opt-out services might not stop ALL junk mail, but once they take effect they'll save you time by not having to deal with so much junk, and you'll be helping to keep trees from being senselessly cut down.

 *Checking the math on the Rocky Mountain National Park (RMNP) statistic: a healthy older growth forest may have around 50 trees per acre, while younger forests can have hundreds of trees per acre.
 Rocky Mountain National Park is 265,873 acres.
 The average density of trees bigger than 1 inch in diameter in RMNP from 1998 to 2013 was 472 stems/hectare, which is 191 trees/acre.
 So 100 million trees per year cut for junk mail is the equivalent of cutting down a forested area the size of RMNP every six months.